-- 2 women die a week as a result of domestic homicide.
+- Two women die a week as a result of domestic homicide.

 - Each year more than 100,000 people in the UK are at high and imminent risk of being murdered or seriously injured as a result of domestic abuse